 Throughout the articles in this series, we have already seen that the UK is in no position to bail out or subsidise Scotland.
 In reality, that subsidy has gone the other way.
 Brexit may be a case study on the Westminster Government’s incompetence and following its implementation we have seen:

-- The UK’s debt spiralled to £1,821.3bn, equivalent to 85.2% of GDP, 389
+- The UK gross debt spiral to £2,365.4bn, equivalent to 99.6% of GDP, 458

-- On top of all that, the UK Government has decided to leave the EU without a trade deal being in place before the end of the 2020 transition period,
+- On top of all that, the UK Government decided to leave the EU without a trade deal being in place before the end of the 2020 transition period,

 Clearly the UK economy is in trouble and is incredibly poorly managed by Westminster’s political leadership.
-Scotland suffers by the fact that its economy is, by and large, managed by Westminster and Scotland’s public sector spending is restricted by wrong-headed austerity measures and weighed down by the UK’s (not Scotland’s debts).
+Scotland suffers by the fact that its economy is, by and large, managed by Westminster and Scotland’s public sector spending is restricted by wrong-headed austerity measures and weighed down by the UK’s, not Scotland’s debts.

 The research findings referred to in this article are contained in our book.
 You can purchase your copy of Scotland the Brief here.